vicLeva/bqf/README.md

 Implementation of a Counting & Backpack Quotient Filter

 ## About
+### Overview
 A variant of the original [counting quotient filter](https://github.com/splatlab/cqf).
-The quotient filter is a hash table-like data structure where part of the information inserted is stored implicitly within the address in the table where it is written.\
+The quotient filter is a hash table-like data structure where part of the information inserted is stored implicitly within the address in the table where it is written.
-The BQF is more space-efficient than the CQF thanks to the way it handles the abundance of indexed elements.
-By having the counter attached to every slot, every fingerprint has its own count with it.
-This allows the structure to use less slot than the CQF for encoding the same information.\
+At the price of a slight non-null false positive rate ($10^{-11}$ in our experiments), The BQF is more space-efficient than the CQF thanks to the way it handles the abundance of indexed elements.
+In the BQF, each slot stores a fingerprint plus a counter using itself *c* bits.
+Having the counter attached to every slot, every fingerprint holds its own count.

+Using [fimpera](https://github.com/lrobidou/fimpera), the space required by the $c$ bits per stored element does not impact the final structure size.
+With fimpera, instead of storing *k-mers*, the structure indexes *s-mers* with $s < k$.
+At query time a *kmer* is considered as present if all its *smers* are present.
+This induces the tiny non-null false positive rate (as long as *smers* are big enough) but this frees $2 \times (k-s)$ bits per element, used for storing the count of elements.

+### Comparison with CQF
 If a kmer is present twice or more, then using only one slot becomes more space-efficient than CQF encoding scheme.
-On the other hand, using *c* extra bits in every slots for counters induces more space used for empty slots and kmers present once.
-This is where [fimpera](https://github.com/lrobidou/fimpera) steps in.
-By considering *s-mers*, substrings of length *s* of *k-mers*, we reduce the length of fingerprints inserted, freeing space for counters, and, according to the difference between *s* and *k*, possibly freeing overall space.
-In return, fimpera causes some *construction false positives*, because a *k-mer* might be absent of a dataset, while all of its *s-mers* are present.
-This false positive case rate depends on *s*, which can't be too low (with k=32, s<15 increases the rate to 100% (**TO TEST**))\
-This results to a double benefit for the BQF, **less space is needed for every slots**, and **less slots are used** (for abundances > 2), meaning we postpone the doubling up of the structure.
-All of this at the cost of a negligible false positive rate if parameterized correctly.
+The strategy results to a double benefit for the BQF, **less space is needed for every slots**, and **less slots are used** (for abundances > 2), meaning we postpone the doubling up of the structure when dynamically inserting elements.
+All of this is at the cost of a negligible false positive rate if parameterized correctly.

 ## Compilation of the project